 To that end, we will continuously examine our operations for hazards.
-We will establish a nonpunitive employee safety reporting program, train staff on safety management, document our findings and safety risk mitigations, and strive for continuous improvement of our safety performance.
+We will establish a non-punitive employee safety reporting program, train staff on safety management, document our findings and safety risk mitigations, and strive for continuous improvement of our safety performance.

 As required by the Federal Transit Administration, we have established annual safety performance target to help us measure the safety of our transit service.
-In addition, to address our overall safety objective, we will conduct hazard identification workshops with all frontline, supervisory, and management personnel during this calendar year.
-We will also work to increase the annual number of voluntary reports received from employees by 10 percent and actively track our safety risk mitigations.
-To ensure we meet this objective, our Chief Safety Officer will report out each quarter to our entire agency on the number of:
+In addition, to address our overall safety objective, we will:

-- Hazard identification workshops carried out in the quarter. - Number and type of hazard reports received per employee in the quarter, versus the same quarter last year; and - Number and type of safety risk mitigations implementation in the quarter.
+- Conduct hazard identification workshops with the labor/management PTASP Committee throughout the year. - Work to increase the annual number of voluntary reports received from employees by 10 percent and actively track our safety risk mitigations. - To ensure we meet this objective, our Chief Safety Officer will report out monthly to our PTASP Committee of: - Hazard identification workshops carried out in the guarter. - Number and type of hazard reports received per employee in the quarter, versus the same quarter last year; and - Number and type of safety risk mitigations implementation in the quarter. - 2021/2022 Goals - Determine reasons for reliability performance for the Commuter system and develop plans to improve performance. - Determine reasons for reliability performance for the Fixed Route system and develop plans to improve performance.